evanx/refile/README.md

 ## Snapshots

 The SHA and timestamp for each archival is recorded in Redis against the current snapshot ID.
-That data in Redis, together with the above files, should be sufficient to enable another service to create a snapshot, e.g. for recovery.
+That data in Redis, together with the above files, should be sufficient to create a snapshot, e.g. for recovery.

 Another service might serve a specific snapshot from the BLOB store, by looking up the corresponding SHA (version) from Redis for that document and snapshot.
 Such a service can be useful for a rollback/forward strategy.